Exploring the limits of strong membership inference attacks on large language models: Examining strong MIAs in realistic settings for pre-trained LLMs

 \custompar{General setup} For all experiments, we pre-train GPT-2 architectures of varying sizes---from 10M to 1B---on subsets of the C4 dataset~\citep{raffel2020exploring} using the open-source NanoDO library~\citep{nanodo}.
-The training datasets we use are \emph{3 orders of magnitude larger than those in prior MIA studies}: up to 50M examples, compared to fewer than 100K examples in previous work~\citep{meeus2024sok}.
-We explore datasets of this size because, while it is well established that MIA success depends on both model capacity and training-dataset size, the nature of this relationship remains unexplored at the scale of pre-trained LLMs.
-For each attack, we start with a fixed dataset of size $2N$ examples drawn from C4, from which we randomly subsample reference-model training sets of size $N$.
-For instance, if $N$ is 10M examples, we select them by randomly subsampling from a fixed dataset of 10M$\times$2$=$20M examples.
-(This means our MIA analysis runs over an overall dataset size of 50M$\times$2=100M in our largest experimental setting.)
-We use a different random seed for each subsample, which yields the different member (in) and non-member (out) distributions for each example that we use to run LiRA.
-Specific experimental configurations vary, so we introduce additional setup as needed.
-(See \Cref{app:exp_details} for more details.)\looseness=-1
+The training datasets we use are \emph{$3$ orders of magnitude larger than those in prior MIA studies}: over $50$M samples, compared to fewer than $100$K samples in previous work~\citep{meeus2024sok}.
+We explore datasets of this size because, while it is well established that MIA success depends on both model capacity and training dataset size~\citep{shokri2017membership,yeom2018privacy, ye2022enhanced}, the nature of this relationship remains unexplored pre-trained-LLM scale.
+For each attack, we start with a fixed dataset of size $2N$ (e.g., $20$M) drawn from C4, from which we randomly subsample (with different random seeds) reference training sets of size $N$ (e.g., $10$M).
+So, for each reference $f$, half of the drawn samples are members and half are non-members.
+This yields the different member (IN) and non-member (OUT) distributions for each sample that we use to run LiRA.
+In our largest experimental setting, we use $2N{\approx}100$M. Specific experimental configurations vary, so we introduce additional setup as needed.
+(See \Cref{app:exp_details} for details.)\looseness=-1